 Buprenorphine is known as a partial opioid agonist.
 It works on opioid receptors in a way that’s similar to stronger opioids without causing a state of euphoria, or “high.”
 This prevents you from experiencing opioid withdrawal symptoms.
 Naloxone blocks opioid receptors so you can’t get high from standard opioids while you’re taking Suboxone.

 Suboxone helps make it easier for you to transition off of stronger opioids.
-Once you’re past the withdrawal period, Dr. Greenberg helps you gradually wean off of Suboxone.
+Once you’re past the withdrawal period, Neu Addiction Center helps you gradually wean off of Suboxone.
 Eventually, you’ll be free from needing any type of opioid, so you can regain control over your life and personal relationships.